How is Hemp Even Better Than Trees for Producing Oxygen?

 Hemp and Oxygen Production

-One of the many claims being made about hemp relates to the plant’s capacity to produce oxygen.
+One of the many claims made about hemp relates to its capacity to produce oxygen.
 There are claims that one acre of hemp can produce oxygen equal to 25 acres of forest.
 How true is the claim?

 The response to this apparently simple question is more complicated than it seems.
 It has to do with several different factors that we need to systematically understand.
 A quick brush-up of the oxygen-producing process will be of help in that.